Web Content Display (Global)

 If a teacher is unable to verify that work submitted is the student’s own, a penalty may be appropriate.
 The student should be given the opportunity to provide evidence that the work presented is his or her own work.

 Where the teacher believes that the work is not the student’s own or that the student has received undue assistance from another person, the student should be interviewed to determine his or her knowledge of the content of the work submitted.

 If the teacher is able to verify part of the work, a result can be awarded based on the proportion of the work that the teacher is able to verify.

 If there has been no discussion with the student, and the teacher is unable to verify that work submitted is the student's own, the student is in breach of the rules, and the assessment may be liable to receive a result of ‘I’ (no result), equivalent to a value of zero.

 If plagiarism is detected in a draft submitted by the student, teachers should, wherever possible, give no feedback other than to advise the student that one or more parts of the work have been identified as being plagiarised.
 The student then has the opportunity to revise the draft, including removal of any plagiarised material, and submit a draft for comment before the due date.

 A penalty for plagiarism should be determined by the teacher in accordance with the performance standards.

 If plagiarism is detected in the work submitted for marking, teachers should allocate a grade based on the work that is the student's own.
-As a guide, where the proportion of the work that has been plagiarised is more than 80% of the content, the student is likely to receive a result of ‘I’ (no result), equivalent to a value of zero.
+As a guide, where the proportion of the work that has been plagiarised is more than 80% of the content, the student is likely to receive a result in the 'E’ range or a result of 'I' no result (equivalent to a value of zero) if 100% plagiarised.
 A piece of work should not automatically be given a result of ‘I’.

 Teachers should refer to Research advice on the SACE website for more information about plagiarism.